AltairFarooque23/AltairFarooque23/README.md

 👋 Hi there!
 I'm Altair Farooque, a friendly and skilled full stack web developer.
 It's a pleasure to meet you!
-Allow me to introduce myself and share what makes me passionate about web development:

-# About Me

-I'm Altair Farooque , got my bachelor degree in the field of Electronics and Communication Engineering .I was always passionate about technology , in my third year , i used to learn basic front end technologies ( HTML , CSS , Javascript ) ,there i started my journey towards web development .
-I love cats 😼 and love to travel around ✈️ .
-Now currently working as Freelancer .

 ## Tech Stack